-Helen is co-specialty lead for ENT within the NIHR Clinical Research Network (CRN), a member of the British Society of Audiology including their Special Interest Group for Cognition in Hearing, an Associate of the Higher Education Academy and Associate Fellow/Chartered Member of the British Psychological Society.
+Helen is specialty lead for ENT within the East Midlands NIHR Clinical Research Network (CRN), an Associate Member of the British Society of Audiology (BAA), a Senior Fellow of the British Society of Audiology (BSA) and Vice Chair of the BSA Special Interest Group for Cognition in Hearing, an Associate of the Higher Education Academy and Associate Fellow & Chartered Member of the British Psychological Society.

 Funded by the Engineering and Physical Sciences Research Council (EPSRC), Helen's PhD examined how accurate and precise an individual's long-term memory for photographic images might be to inform its potential as a query language for image database retrieval.
 During her PhD, Helen gained experience in eye tracking and mathematical modelling techniques.

 At the NIHR Nottingham Biomedical Research Centre, Helen has developed expertise in presbycusis (age-related hearing loss), adult aural rehabilitation, auditory and cognitive training, and the clinical and cognitive assessment of adults with hearing loss.
 Helen's research spans health service delivery, research priority setting, feasibility studies, development and assessment of novel digital interventions, systematic literature reviews and meta-analyses.